 Due to Lemma~\ref{thm: softmax}, one can replace the conditions in \eqref{eqn: max eq} with those in \eqref{eqn: kkt}, and show that optimization~\eqref{opt: bilevel Nash} is a \emph{mathematical program with equilibrium constraints}, a nonconvex nonsmooth optimization problem notoriously difficult to solve \cite{bard2013practical}.
 To overcome this difficulty, we consider the following approximation to \eqref{opt: bilevel Nash}:

 The above approximation replaces the nonsmooth conditions in \eqref{eqn: max eq} with the smooth ones in \eqref{eqn: softmax}.
-As the value of \(\lambda\) decreases, such an approximation becomes more accurate, and a solution for optimization~\eqref{opt: bilevel entropy} will become a good approximation of a solution for optimization~\eqref{opt: bilevel Nash}.
+As the value of \(\lambda\) decreases, such an approximation becomes more accurate, and a solution for optimization~\eqref{opt: bilevel entropy} becomes a good approximation of a solution for optimization~\eqref{opt: bilevel Nash}.

-Next, we will discuss how to solve optimization~\eqref{opt: bilevel entropy} using an approximate projected gradient method based on implicitly differentiating the conditions in \eqref{eqn: softmax}.
+Next, we discuss how to solve optimization~\eqref{opt: bilevel entropy} using an approximate projected gradient method based on implicitly differentiating the conditions in \eqref{eqn: softmax}.